TheVideoGabe/cit-93-javascript-1/js-bootcamp/notes-app/readme.md

 ### constructor functions start with capital letters to make it a bit more obvious that we are creating a constructor function.

+### Using arrow functions doesn't bind .this to our constructor functions so they can't be written that way.